JuliaDynamics/ConcurrentSim.jl/docs/src/tutorial.md

 DocTestSetup = nothing
 ```

 The first thing we need to do is to create an environment, e.g. an instance of `Simulation`.
-The macro `@process` having as argument a car process function call creates a process that is initialised and added to the environment automatically.
+The macro `@process` having as argument a car process function call creates a process that is initialized and added to the environment automatically.

 Note, that at this time, none of the code of our process function is being executed.
 Its execution is merely scheduled at the current simulation time.